Eglebudina/Sauna/README.md

 Sauna 2022 project, Android APP

 Features are:
 Sign Up or Login using email/password
-Firebase user authentication
-Create saunas
-Update profile with: weight, height, BMI and blood pressure Add an image
-Add and view a location using Google Maps
-Firebase Realtime Database persistence
+Firebase user authentication improved from last assignment to use Google Authentication Enable User Signup / Registration / Login, via Google Sign In The Saunas are persisted (remotely on firebase), and will be reloaded when a user logs in Support viewing individual saunas
+Allow a user to delete single saunas from the database Individual saunas can be updated/deleted/created
+All user saunas can be viewed on a map via Google Maps Current user location stored when sauna is added Firebase Realtime Database persistance
+Change theme option in the menu
 Splash Screen